 All jQuery UI plugins are designed to allow a developer to seamlessly integrate UI widgets into the look and feel of their site or application.
 Each plugin is styled with CSS and contains two layers of style information: standard jQuery UI CSS Framework styles and plugin-specific styles.

-The jQuery UI CSS Framework provide semantic presentation classes to indicate the role of an element within a widget such as a header, content area, or clickable region.
+The jQuery UI CSS Framework provides semantic presentation classes to indicate the role of an element within a widget such as a header, content area, or clickable region.
 These are applied consistently across all widgets so a clickable tab, accordion, or button will all have the same

 ui-state-default class applied to indicate that it is clickable.
 When a user mouses over one of these elements, this class is changed to